Thunderarea/Web-Data-Miner/README.md

 # Web-Data-Miner

 Chrome extension.
-HTML, CSS, JS, Chrome Extension API
+HTML, CSS, JS, Chrome Extension APIs

 A simple extension to run your javascript in every web site you want.
 Use console.log() function to appear the results in a panel.